 STEP 2: Get Pitch Perfect

-Once you’ve worked your way through the front office and earned you first 5 minutes with the doctor, it’s time to make an impact.
-With increasing competition in the home health care market, and ever increasing pressure on a physician’s time and resources, getting just 5 minutes with a physician can be challenging enough.
-And when all you’ve got is 5 minutes, it’s imperative that your agency’s bid for referrals is pitch perfect.
+Once you’ve worked your way through the front office and earned your first 5 minutes with the doctor, it’s time to make an impact.
+With increasing competition in the home health care market, and ever-increasing pressure on a physician’s time and resources, getting just 5 minutes with a physician can be challenging enough.
+And when all you’ve got is 5 minutes, it’s imperative that your agency’s bid for referrals is pitch-perfect.
 Here’s how your pitch can help your agency rise above the competition and gain a bid for physician referrals.
 Below are some steps to success for your agency:

 While you do your homework on the practice, learn as much as you can about the doctor.
 Is there a website or LinkedIn profile that can give you more information about the doctor and his concerns.
 Identify any contacts you may have in common and see if you can request them to put in a good word.